Zak McKracken and the Alien Mindbenders: Release

 Zak McKracken was originally released in October 1988, for the C64, self-published by Lucasfilm Games.
-A port to IBM PC (DOS) followed in the same year.
-In 1989, the game was ported to the Amiga and Atari ST. A DOS version with enhanced graphics was also released.
+A port to MS-DOS was published the same year, followed by a version with Enhanced Graphics Adapter support in 1989.
+Amiga and Atari ST ports were also released in 1989.

 The Japanese version of the game was released in 1990 under the title Zak McKracken (ザックマックラッケン Zakkumakkurakken); for the Japanese Fujitsu FM Towns computer.
 Produced by Douglas Crockford, it came on CD-ROM with 256-color graphics and a remastered sampled audio soundtrack.
 It is playable in both English and Japanese.
 When this version is played in Japanese, the sprites' eyes are replaced with anime eyes.
 The box art was redrawn for the Japanese market by artist Yuzuki Hikaru (弓月光), otherwise known as Nishimura Tsukasa (西村司).

 Re-release

-In March 2015, Zak McKracken was re-released on the digital distribution platform gog.com after years of non-availability.
+In March 2015, Zak McKracken was re-released on the digital distribution platform GOG.com after years of commercial non-availability.
 The GOG.com release marked the first time the 256-color version of the game had been made officially available outside Japan.

 Reception

 Discussing Zak McKracken's commercial performance, David Fox later wrote, "I think Zak was far more popular in Germany and Europe than in the States.
 I'm not sure why ... maybe my humor was more European in nature?"

 Many reviews, both online and in print, rate Zak McKracken as among the best adventure games ever made, but others disagree.
-A review in Computer Gaming World described Zak McKracken as a good game, but said that it could have been better.
-The magazine described the game's central flaw in the game's environments, limited to a relatively small number of screens per location, giving each town a movie-set feel compared to the size and detail of Maniac Mansion.
+Charles Ardai in Computer Gaming World described Zak McKracken as a good game, but said that it could have been better.
+He described the game's central flaw in the game's environments, limited to a relatively small number of screens per location, giving each town a movie-set feel compared to the size and detail of Maniac Mansion.
+PC Computing wrote that Zak McKracken for the PC had a clever story but "grade B animation", concluding that "the result falls short of the magic we expect from George Lucas".
 Compute! favorably reviewed Zak McKracken, but wished that Lucasfilm would next produce a game that did not depend on jokes and puzzles to tell its story.
-The large number of mazes in the game was also a source of criticism, but David Fox felt it was the best way to maximize the game's size and still have it fit on a single Commodore 64 floppy disk.
+The large number of mazes in the game was also a source of criticism, but David Fox felt it was the best way to maximize the game's size and still have it fit on two Commodore 64 floppy disks.
 Other critics complained about the need to enter copy protection codes not once, but multiple times whenever the player flew out of the US.

 The game was reviewed in 1989 in Dragon No. 142 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 3 1/2 out of 5 stars.

 The game received high scores in general press.
 It received 90 out of 100 in several reviews, such as of Zzap!, Power Play, Happy Computer, HonestGamers, Pixel-Heroes.de, Jeuxvideo.com, ST Action, and Quandary magazines.